 Getting There

-In the Royal National Park, follow Bundeena Drive all the way to Bundeena, where (limited) street parking is available.
+In Royal National Park, follow Bundeena Drive all the way to Bundeena, where limited street parking is available.

-Parking your car anywhere in the centre of town will be close enough to the start of the walk at the western end of Jibbon Beach (see map location).
+Parking anywhere in the town centre is close enough to the start of the walk, located at the western end of Jibbon Beach (see map location).

-Alternatively, you can catch a train to Cronulla and hop on a ferry to Bundeena.
-Check the ferry timetable for more details and prices.
-Note that this is a private ferry service, so you can’t use the Opal card.
+Alternatively, you can catch a train to Cronulla and then take a ferry to Bundeena.
+Be sure to check the ferry timetable for details and prices, as this is a private service and does not accept Opal cards.

 Track Notes

 The Jibbon Beach Loop is a relatively easy walk, suitable for all ages and fitness levels.
-The most challenging part is the section along the beach, where you’ll have to walk on sand for a bit.
+The most challenging section is along the main beach, where you’ll need to walk on sand.

-Besides that, it’s a pretty straightforward hike, and the path is easy to follow from start to finish.
+Aside from that, it’s a straightforward hike with a well-defined path from start to finish.

 Map

-The Jibbon Loop Track officially starts at the western end of Jibbon Beach.
-The easiest way to get there is via Loftus Street from the Bundeena ferry wharf.
-This is a short walk through suburban Bundeena.
+The walk officially begins at the western end of Jibbon Beach, and the easiest way to reach it is by following Loftus Street from the Bundeena ferry wharf.

 Here is a map of the walk: